blackbracken/nested-tasks-prettier/README.md

 ## Roadmap

 - ✅ decorate status emojis
+- 🚧 hide and count nested items
-- 🚧 propose a status change for parent tasks if their child ones have been completed
+- 📦 propose a status change for parent tasks if their child ones have been completed
-- 🚧 hide nested items

 <!--
 - [x] decorate status emojis
+- [>] hide and count nested items
-- [>] propose a status change for parent tasks if their child ones have been completed
+- [ ] propose a status change for parent tasks if their child ones have been completed -->
-- [>] hide nested items
--->